xamat/blog/_posts/2021-03-21-valuing-equity-in-startups-a-decision-making-framework-7cfc39d99597.md

 ---
 id: 27
-title: 'Valuing Equity in Startups: A Decision-Making Framework'
+title: 'Valuing Equity in Startups: A Decision-Making Framework (and a spreadsheet)'
 date: '2021-03-21T00:00:00+00:00'
 author: xamat
 layout: post